Unable To Work Due To Injury? Here Are Your Legal Rights

 Legal Options

-Individuals who suffer non-work-related injuries have several legal avenues for seeking compensation.
+Individuals who suffer non-work-related injuries have several legal avenues to claim compensation.
 Two common options are:

 The Compensation Process